alrichardbollans/mining_trait_data/name_matching_cleaning/readme.md

 program will be much quicker if you specify which families to include e.g. `families_of_interest=['Rubiaceae','Apocynaceae']`.

+In the first step, to avoid the program spending time trying to find names we know to be problematic we do some manual matching.
+Manual resolutions are included by editing the given `manual_match.csv` file.

-In the first step, we try to match names directly to taxa in WCVP.
-This finds taxa in WCVP which match our submitted names.
-In cases where multiple taxa are returned for a given submission, taxa labelled as 'Accepted' are prioritised.
+Once manual matches have been found, we try to match names directly to taxa in WCVP.
+This finds taxa in WCVP which match our submitted names exactly.
+In cases where multiple taxa are returned for a given submission, taxa labelled as ' Accepted' are prioritised.

-Submitted names which aren't found in this first step are then matched to names using KNMS, which contains multiple steps.
+Submitted names which aren't found in these first steps are then matched to names using KNMS, which contains multiple steps.
 Firstly, in simple cases where KNMS returns a single match for a submitted name we use the match IPNI ID to find accepted information from WCVP.